 Today, the GPU market is saturated with hundreds of graphics cards from different manufacturers, but only two companies make the GPUs that power these components: Nvidia and AMD.
 So which one should you buy, Nvidia or AMD?
 It will all boil down to your personal preferences.

 If you’re into sheer performance, Nvidia should be your go-to choice.
-Nothing from AMD can outperform Nvidia’s top of the range RTX cards today.
-However, they come at a hefty price tag.
-Nvidia says “you have to pay to play.”
-And boy do they mean it!
-One of their top-end cards, the RTX 2080 Ti, costs around $1,700.
+Nothing from AMD can outperform Nvidia’s top-of-the-range RTX cards today.
+However, they carry a hefty price tag.
+Nvidia says, “You have to pay to play.”
+In fairness, this generation’s top card, the RTX 3090, is a fair bit cheaper at $1500 compared to last year’s RTX 2080 Super, which launched at $1700.

 With price comes performance, especially when it comes to GPUs.
 A good GPU will enable you to play recent games at smooth frame rates.
-But a great GPU will enable you to play those games at a higher resolution as well as perform high-end creative work, like 4K video editing flawlessly.
+But a great GPU will enable you to flawlessly play those games at a higher resolution as well as perform high-end creative work, like 4K video editing.
 You’ll find such GPUs on the higher price bracket.
-Here’s our GPU performance hierarchy guide.
+See our GPU performance hierarchy guide below.

-If you’re a hardcore gamer looking for full immersion and uncompromised 4K gaming and are ready to splurge, Nvidia RTX 2080 Ti is the GPU to go for.
-Currently, the RTX 2080 Ti rules the high-end gaming market with an iron fist.
+If you’re a hardcore gamer looking for full immersion and uncompromised 4K gaming and are ready to splurge, the Nvidia 3080 is the GPU to go for, though extreme gamers with unlimited budgets may be tempted to go all the way with the Nvidia 3090.

 What to Look for When Buying a Graphics Card

-As mentioned earlier, there are many manufacturers in the market today, like Asus, EVGA, Gigabyte and more who make their own brands of graphics cards.
+As mentioned earlier, there are many manufacturers on the market today – like Asus, EVGA, Gigabyte and more – who make their own brands of graphics cards.
 These cards are all powered by either Nvidia or AMD GPUs.

 However, they differ from each other in terms of memory type, heatsink used, speed, bandwidth and more.
 Knowing how each of these components work can help you choose the perfect card for you.
-Here are the things to look for when buying a graphics card.
+Below you’ll find the things to look for when buying a graphics card.

-Nothing can be more frustrating than excitedly opening up your case to install your new graphics card, only to realize it’s an inch longer.
+Nothing can be more frustrating than excitedly opening your case to install your new graphics card, only to realize it’s an inch too long.
 Before you commit to buy, do your homework and find out how much physical space your case can offer.

 Take note of the power supply as well.
 How many amps can it supply on the 12v rails?
 How many watts is it rated for, and how many six- and eight-pin PCIe connectors does it have?
 Cross-reference this information with the graphics card you want to buy.
 If your computer can’t handle it, you’ll want to look for a graphics card that will require less power or consider a power upgrade.